DanSample/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

+You can select elements and listen for specific events and fire a callback when a specific event occurs.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?